7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `CinIgnore` - a program to showcase the importance of cin.ignore();
 - `BookRating` - a program to display a book card
 - `WordExtraction` - a program showcasing the working of istringstream
+- `VarDec` - a program to showcase the declaration, initialization and address of the variable

 ---